pebreo/travis-s3-test/README.md

 This is the Amazon AWS S3 bucket policy that you copy and paste in your bucket configuration.
 To insert this policy you have to click on your bucket then click `Properties button -> Permissions -> Add bucket policy.`

+You have to fill in the bucket names and the AWS ID which you get from `AWS Console -> Security Credentials -> Account Identifiers`.

 ```
 {
     "Version": "2013-12-13",